AngelGryph/MadeInHeaven_SpellPack/README.md

 ## Introduction

+This mod installs various new spells into the game, most are straight from the Player's Handbook or official Forgotten Realms sources, with a few more original creations.

+For detailed descriptions, please check the docs directory.

 ## Version History

 Version 5 - ???
+- Added missing icon for Tattoos of Power
+- Added missing graphics for Evard's Black Tentacles
+- Fixed erroneous strings in Tattoos of Power and Spell Matrix on BG2(EE)
+- Made Heroism and Superheroism not cumulative with each other
+- Readme updates, clearly marked experimental components.

 Version 4 - August 4 2021
 - Finally fixed the issue with Spell Matrix and area effect spells